eleemosynator/writeups/flare-on-6/12 - help/readme.md

 Where I have named the various branches with their corresponding command codes to make it easier to distinguish them.
-I have no idea why the `INT 3` at the top would not cause an unhandled exception, as it's not very clear how the exception management would work in the conntext of the injected payload - the exception directory looks normal and seems to vector to the default C++ handler.
+I have no idea why the `INT 3` at the top would not cause an unhandled exception, as it's not very clear how the exception management would work in the context of the injected payload - the exception directory looks normal and seems to vector to the default C++ handler.

 In any case, following through the command handling is a bit messy, but most boil down to